apollostream/apollostream.github.io/_posts/2025-12-29-F1-USA-Popularity.md

 ---

 I'm a fan of Formula One racing.
-Next season brings big changes with an overhaul of the F1 regulations dictating car design, power unit, race dynamics; entry of an American race team; a new American manufacturer partnership with an existing team; and a new media deal.
+Next season brings big changes with an overhaul of the F1 regulations dictating car design, power unit, race dynamics; entry of an American race team; a new American manufacturer partnership with an existing team; a host of team rebrandings; and a new media deal.
 I'll miss watching the races on ESPN, as they're moving to Apple TV+ with that media deal.
 I hope I can still watch full race recaps on YouTube.

 So much is changing that I'm excited to see how the sport as a whole adapts, and I'm anticipating more drama than the typical season offers.

-I was curious to find out whether this will ignite an explosion in popularity of F1 among Americans.
-Maybe this converts the many casual fans ('affinity' fans) into hardcore fans (fans who watch every race & follow on social media).
+I was curious to find out whether all of this will ignite an explosion in popularity of F1 among Americans.
+Maybe this converts the many casual fans ('affinity' fans) into hardcore fans (fans who watch every race).
 Let's see what a BFIH analysis reveals.

 ---